maritz/nohm/index.md

 This only works on instances where the id is set (manually or from load()).

 ### Loading
-To populate the properties of an existing instance you have to load it via id.
+To populate the properties of an existing instance you have to load it via ID.
 {% highlight js %}
 user.load(1234, function (err) {
   if (err) {